vars1ty/NVIDIA-X11/README.md

 # NVIDIA-X11
-A guide on how to make your experience with dual monitors on X11 with NVIDIA smoother
+A guide on how to make your experience with dual monitors on X11 with NVIDIA smoother with mixed refresh-rate monitors.
 ## Syncing refresh-rate
 To sync your refresh-rate to whichever monitor you want, follow these basic steps:
 1. Open `/etc/environment` inside any text-editing program you want with sudo permissions